Diagnosis · Read burnout signals

 • Real felt shift structure (splits, weekends, commute) compared to local competitor ads.

-• Number of active hotel ads within 15km, posted salaries, typical shifts offered.
+• Number of active hotel ads within 15km, posted salaries, typical shifts offered — a read that pairs with measuring your OTA dependence in the same market.

 What's next?